 Canva is a very great online tool which even non-designers can use to create custom images.
-There are lots of pre-made templates and cool fonts and with the simple drag and drop feature, it’s extremely easy to create images of any size and dimension.
+There are lots of pre-made templates and cool fonts.
+Editing pictures on Canva starts with a simple drag and drop feature hat makes it extremely easy to create images.
+These images can be reshapened into any size and dimension.

-I use canva in designing my blog post images most times, and recently I’m attempting go stick to a template.
+I use canva in designing my blog post images most times, and recently I’m attempting to stick to a template.

-Canvas have gone further to created an Android / IOS application, but I’d suggest the online tool because it is much more loaded with features and it isn’t as limited as the application.
+Canva currently have Android / IOS applications, but I’d suggest the online tool because it is much more loaded with features and it isn’t as limited.

 Design/Edit Desired Blog Post Images Using Photo Editing Applications